 2025 ASO Skills Expo Presenter Bios

 Ashish is a glaucoma consultant and surgeon at the Prince of Wales and Sydney Eye Hospitals, and is a Partner with Marsden Eye Specialists in Sydney.
-He is also a conjoint Senior Lecturer at the University of New South Wales was Fellowship trained in Oxford.
+He is also a Conjoint Professor of Ophthalmology at the University of New South Wales (NSW) Medicine, and was Fellowship trained in Oxford.

 Hailing from regional NSW, Ashish is committed to ensuring medical eye care is not limited by geography.
 Ashish plays a pivotal role with the Outback Eye Service and is the Director of the Ophthalmology Service at Broken Hill Hospital.
 Ashish is Co-Chair and New South Wales lead of the IRIS Program and is Chair of the RANZCO Indigenous Committee.